MarkBind/markbind/docs/devGuide/settingUp.md

 1. How does MarkBind manage dependencies?

-   MarkBind uses [lerna](https://github.com/lerna/lerna), a popular multi-package development tool, to manage it's dependencies.
+   MarkBind uses [lerna](https://github.com/lerna/lerna), a popular multi-package development tool, to manage its dependencies.
 It is essentially a high level wrapper over node and npm's functionalities.

 1. How do I move back to the released version of MarkBind?